Emma Kate Corkhill: Iowa Wesleyan University and Simpson College

 At first, she taught a short time at her alma mater, Iowa Wesleyan University, and then at Simpson College in Indianola, Iowa, for seven years (1896ー1902) as a professor.
 In 1898, during the summer, she helped a Japanese student named S. Tetsu Tamura, who later became a meteorologist, for his novel composition entitled Kwaiku: Recollections of the Past published in this year.

 Lawrence College (University)

 In 1902, she moved to Appleton, Wisconsin, to become the chair (Edwards Alexander Professor) of English Literature at Lawrence College, now Lawrence University and stayed until her death in 1913.

 Later life

 According to the alumni record of the Lawrence University, during the summer in 1911, Professor Corkhill was sick and given leave of absence for the first semester of the following academic year.
 Fortunately, she could teach again from February of the following year 1912 to fall of 1913.
 But she was advised by the doctor to be hospitalized on December 11, 1913, and died two days later on December 13, 1913.

-She was buried with her parents at Forest Home Cemetery in Mount Pleasant, Iowa.